-When you type a phrase into the search box, it is split into words and it looks for all strings containing all the words.
-To look for an exact phrase, put it into quotes (both single and double quotes will work).
+Any phrase typed into the search box is split into words.
+Strings containing any of them are are shown.
+To look for an exact phrase, put "the searchphrase" into quotes (both single (") and double (") quotes will work).

 1.6.2 Fields